yetanotherzacotp/automated-obs-record-and-upload/README.md

 I've bundled the scripts into a single executable for those who don't know how or do not want to set up Node.js.
 You can find these executables in this project's [Releases](https://github.com/yetanotherzacotp/automated-obs-record-and-upload/releases).
 Simply download the `.exe` file and follow the steps below to set it up.

 ### Environment variables
-In order to run the executable, you must create a file named `.env` in the same folder as where you have the executable (Note for those who don't know: This is not a text file. 'env' is the extension.
+In order to run the executable, you must have a file named `.env` in the same folder as where you have the executable.
+You can either follow the prompts in the script, or manually make the file.
+(Note for those who don't know: This is not a text file. 'env' is the extension.
 A simple way to make this file is to make a text file, rename it, and remove the `txt` as well).
 In this `.env` file, include the text below
 ```
 OBS_WEBSOCKET_IP=
 OBS_WEBSOCKET_PORT=